Treatment Growth, Continuity of Treatment, and Viral Load Suppression

 • Pooling procurement and using generic antiretroviral medicines to lower the price of HIV medicines ten-fold in order to accelerate access to the most effective and robust HIV treatment regimens in resource-limited settings.

-• Task sharing and creative deployment of professional and lay health care workers to ensure clients can receive the highest quality services they need and where they prefer to use those services.
+• Task sharing and creative deployment of health care workers to ensure clients can receive the highest quality services they need wherever they prefer to use those services.

 • Developing robust information systems for clinical settings and for the management of commodities to improve the quality of care provided to clients.

-• Provided HIV treatment services to nearly 7.2 million people living with HIV across 21 countries and three regional programs.
+• Provided HIV treatment services and WHO-recommended optimized HIV treatment regimens to 6.7 million people living with HIV across 21 countries and three regional programs in 2023.

 • Initiated over 750,000 newly diagnosed people on lifesaving ART.

-• Supported 38 countries to reach over 90 percent viral load suppression, and of those, 19 countries reached over 95 percent viral load suppression.
+• Supported 27 countries to reach over 95 percent viral load suppression.